Lakrimoza8989/nopcommerce-qa-capstone/docs/Prompt-Log.md

 ## AI Contribution Summary (Day 6)

-- ~80% of artifacts (requirements, test strategy, test plan, BDD features, Playwright specs) were scaffolded by GPT-5.
-- Manual fixes (~20%) included:
+The Day 6 deliverables focused on **API-based registration testing** with Playwright:

+- **AI-generated foundation (~80%)**
+  GPT-5 was used to scaffold the initial Playwright API test specifications, including test cases for valid registration, missing required fields, and duplicate email handling.

+- **Manual refinement (~20%)**
+  Additional adjustments were required to achieve stable execution:
-  - Adding `User-Agent`, cookies, and antiforgery token handling.
+  - Injecting realistic `User-Agent` headers, cookies, and antiforgery token handling.
-  - Stabilizing API tests (valid/missing/duplicate).
+  - Ensuring consistent status codes and validation of response messages.
-  - Validating results in Postman and Playwright runs.
+  - Running and verifying flows in Postman, Playwright, and Git Bash.

-- Workflow: **AI-generated → Human-refined**.
+- **Process**
+  The workflow followed a structured cycle: **AI-generated scaffolding → human debugging and refinement**, resulting in a stable and reproducible test suite.

 ---